-The first increase in Base Rent (the “Base Rent Escalation”) will occur twelve (12) months from the Commencement Date[, provided that if Base Rent is abated as set forth above, then the Base Rent Escalation will occur twelve (12) months from the date that Tenant is first obligated to pay Base Rent], and subsequent increases will occur every twelve (12) months thereafter.
+The first increase in Base Rent (the “Base Rent Escalation”) will occur twelve (12) months from the Commencement Date, and subsequent increases will occur every twelve (12) months thereafter.
+The rate of the Base Rent Escalation shall be a fixed rate of 5.3% increase to the prior year’s Base Rent excluding any rent abatement if any[or instead of fixed rate it could be “the higher of 3.0% or the annual rate of change in the Consumer Price Index CPI-U for all consumers published closest to the anniversary of the Commencement Date.”]

 If the Commencement Date does not occur on the first day of a calendar month, then the Base Rent Escalation will occur on the first day of the first full calendar month following the date that is twelve (12) months from the Commencement Date.

-[For purposes hereof, (a) the Base Rent [and Operating Expenses] will be abated commencing on the Commencement Date and ending on the day immediately preceding the ___-month anniversary of the Commencement Date; (b) Tenant’s obligation to pay Base Rent [and Operating Expenses] will commence on the ___-month anniversary of the Commencement Date; and (c) any partial month following the date upon which Tenant’s obligation to pay Base Rent [and Operating Expenses] commences will be prorated.]
+For purposes hereof, (a) the Base Rent will be abated commencing on January 1, 2022 and ending March 31, 2022.
+Tenant will pay Operating Expenses during this period; (b) Tenant’s obligation to pay Base Rent and Operating Expenses will commence on April 1, 2022